 Open the application store for your Google (Play Store) or Apple (App Store) device by tapping on it.

 Tap the in the search box and type in “Meetup,” then tap the corresponding search result (it will have a red “m” logo, like as shown here).

 Tap Install (Android) or Get and then Install (Apple).

 Wait for Meetup to download, and then tap Open.

 Now you can take Meetup with you on the go!

-To create your own Meetup group, click Create a Meetup in the top-left corner of any Meetup page (it never disappears, no matter where you navigate to on the website!)
+To create your own Meetup group, click Create a Meetup in the top-left corner of any Meetup page (it never disappears, no matter where you navigate to on the website!).

-From there, you will need to follow instructions specific to your group, and what it will do once you begin meeting.
-Choose a subscription plan that meets your needs on the next page, and enter your credit card information.
-When you’re finished, click Complete Payment.
+From there, you will need to follow instructions specific to your group (and what it will do once you begin meeting).
+When you're done with that, click the button beside the Meetup group subscription plan that meets your needs.
+Then, click in each of the boxes on the right side of the screen (which we've highlighted in the screenshot below) and enter your credit card information, including: